JJ0BY/Infinite-Exponential-Tower-Fractal-Generator/README.md

 | 2 | Will make the data in a mathematically derived way and allow us to look one cycle deeper into any overflow regions but is slower than `fractalMake`.
 This will result in an image similar to the fractal seen in the example at the very bottom. |
 | 3 | Will make the data using some assumptions after looking at the fractal image we produced from `FunctionMode = 2` and it uses an improper error function but it is faster. |

-The `Images` folder is the location where images will be saved while the data for these images are located in the `Data` folder.

-BE VERY CAREFUL OF THE DATA BEING OVERWRITTEN.

-The colors are randomly selected, however if you wish to change the color scheme, go to CompletedTest2.ipynb and set `loadColor = False`.
-This will make a random new color scheme and replace the old color scheme on the file ColorMaps.
-I recommend saving the ColorMaps you like on a different folder and feel free to share any good color schemes on the Issues tab.

 ## Options

 | Option Name | Default | Details |